wazuh/wazuh-documentation/source/cloud-security/amazon/services/prerequisites/considerations.rst

    retry_mode = standard

 .. note::
-   To configure multiple profile for the integration, declare each profile in the ``~/.aws/config`` file using the same pattern as before.
+   To configure multiple profiles for the integration, declare each profile in the ``~/.aws/config`` file using the same pattern as before.
    If no profile is declared in the module configuration, the *default* profile is used.

 Configuring multiple services